LCOGT/photonranch-jobs/README.md

 ## Endpoints

-All of the following endpoints use the base url `https://jobs.photonranch.org/jobs`
+All of the following endpoints use the base URL `https://jobs.photonranch.org/jobs`.

 - POST `/newjob`
     - Description: Request a new job for an observatory to complete, typically from the UI.
-    - Authorization required: yes (header must contain Bearer access token from Auth0)
+    - Authorization required: Yes (header must contain Bearer access token from Auth0).
-    - Query Params: none
+    - Query Params: None.
     - Request body:
         - "site" | string | site abbreviation
         - "device" | string | type of device